awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-jsonmappingparameters.md

 Provides additional mapping information when JSON is the record format on the streaming source\.

- `JSONMappingParameters` is a property of the [Kinesis Data Analytics ApplicationReferenceDataSource MappingParameters](aws-properties-kinesisanalytics-applicationreferencedatasource-mappingparameters.md) parameter\.
+ `JSONMappingParameters` is a property of the [MappingParameters](aws-properties-kinesisanalytics-applicationreferencedatasource-mappingparameters.md) parameter\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationreferencedatasource-jsonmappingparameters-syntax"></a>